piepdx/pie-cookbook/drafts/working-draft-tactical.md

 We've experimented with groups of mentors meeting with Startups in this round robin fashion.
 It's another way to handle a large number of mentors meeting with the Startups, in an efficient fashion.
 But we've found that these Mentors need to know one another on a collegial or friendly level before this works.
 Otherwise, comfort levels tend to compromise the value of this model.

-Where we have found this permutation effective is with Angel groups.
-You can group three Angels from an Angel group, together — especially ones who know one another well and who use a similar due diligence style — and they'll do just fine.
+Where we have found this permutation effective is with Angel groups and Venture Capital partners and/or associates.
+You can group three Investors from an Angel group or VC, together — especially ones who know one another well and who use a similar due diligence style — and they'll do just fine.
 That said, the Startups may feel a little ganged up on.

 # tl;dr Speed dating works best when the mentor to startup ratio is 1:1